 Make sure you never use q-tips with your Beagle’s ears.
 As mentioned, the structure of a dog’s ears is different than that of a human’s.
 So, you would be risking rupturing the ear drum or membrane of the dog.

 There are plenty of great benefits to letting your Beagle swim.
 As a matter of fact, these benefits can help both the dog and the owner.

-The main reason you should let your dog swim is because it’s one of the best ways to tire a dog out.
+The main reason you should let your dog swim is because it’s one of the best ways to tire a dog out, no matter what breed.
 Beagles need at least 1 hour of exercise a day.
 But because swimming is a high-energy activity, you may need less.

 When a Beagle doesn’t get enough physical and mental stimulation, they can take it out on your couch or even shoes.
+And it won’t even be their fault.
 They have all this pent-up energy that needs to be released on a daily basis.